 - Dry dishes (learn to stack items and organize)

-- Get involved in meal time (i.e. cut items with kitchen utensils, help to stir the pots on the stove, pour or scoop something for a recipe, feel / touch dough)
+- Get involved in meal time (i.e. cut items with kitchen utensils, help to stir the pots on the stove, pour or scoop something for a recipe, feel / touch sourdough)

 Outdoor Play